ntoane/WEATHER-FLOW/UserGuide.md

   * Saved to <module_name>/`<metric><plot>.jpg`
   * Currently plots box and whiskers diagram

 ## Configurations

-This subsection deals with the methodology of the configurations/ module that sets up the experimental platform with the specified model implementation with the desired settings.
+This subsection describes the methodology of the configurations/ module that sets up the experimental platform with the specified model implementation and desired settings.

-* Shared config settings in *"sharedConfig.yaml"* that has *:*
-  * General data configurations that all models may use.
+* Shared config settings in *"sharedConfig.yaml"* that has general data configurations that all models may use:
-  * Boolean settings that can be adjusted to change what model to use, aswell as the types of experimentations to do on them (either training, hpo or evaluation).
-The user of the experimental platform is also able to set multiple settings to true.
-For example a user can set "train_tcn" and "train_gwn" to true, and the platform will first train the TCN model anf afterwards will train the GWN model.
-The user can just leave their PC running and come back after and both models should have finished their training.
+  * Boolean settings to select different models and types of experiments (training, HPO, or evaluation).
+Multiple settings can be set to true, enabling sequential training of different models.
+For example, if a user sets "train_tcn" and "train_gwn" to true, the platform will first train the TCN model and then proceed to train the GWN model.
+Users can leave their PC running, and both models will complete their training when they return.
+  * General data configurations include increment steps, list of stations in data and the numbe rof horizons etc.
-  * Common loss function and optimizer can be set in this file, however a model only uses it if its own configuration file specifies that it is not using an independent method(that is it is using the common settings)
+  * Common loss function and optimizer can be set in this file, however a model only uses it if its own configuration file specifies that it is not using an independent method (that is it is using the common settings)
+  * Visualization settings are also found here, with its relevant settings.
-* Model specific config settings :
+* Model specific config settings in "<model_name>Config.yaml" that's only used by a single model:
-  * Naming convention is "<model_name>Config.yaml"
-  * This config file will have all the configuration settings that's only used by a single model
+  * This Yaml file contains settings that are used in the configuration and initialisation of a specific model.
-  * If an independent loss function or optimizer wants to be used set approiate boolean flag to true and set method desired (eg. set use_optimizer to true and set optimizer to SGD if Stochastic Gradient Descent is required).Default settings for loss function and optimizer is MSE and Adam respectively
+  * If an independent loss function or optimizer wants to be used set appropriate boolean flag to true and set method desired (eg. set use_optimizer to true and set optimizer to SGD if Stochastic Gradient Descent is required).
+Default settings for loss function and optimizer is MSE and Adam respectively
-* Current config settings available for following:
+* Please note: Current config settings available for following:
-  * Loss function can be set to: MSE, MAE, sparse_categorical_crossentropy, categorical_crossentropy.
+  * Loss function can be set to:
+    * MSE, MAE, sparse_categorical_crossentropy, categorical_crossentropy.
-  * Optimizers can be set to: Adam, SGD, RMSprop.
+  * Optimizers can be set to:
+    * Adam, SGD, RMSprop.
   * If desired method/settings for above is not in options then it needs to be set in Model and Train code of the model in question.

 ## Data Preprocessing